 COLLABORATORS

-Landscape Architect: Liz Pulver Landscape Architect; Interior Design: Child Studio; Structural Engineer: Silman, A TYLin Company; MEP Engineer: Dagher Engineering; Geotech Engineering: GZA GeoEnvironmental; Curtain Wall/Facade: Surface Design Group; Lighting Design: Fisher Marantz Stone; Acoustics: Eremos; Spec Writing: Construction Specification Inc.; Land Surveying: Control Point Associates; IT/AV/Security: Spectra Audio Design; Expeditor/Code: William Vitacco Associates; Construction Manager: MJM Associates Construction; Owner’s Rep: Gardiner & Theobald Inc.
+Interior Design: Child Studio (restaurant space in coordination with Cafe Zaffri); Landscape Architect: Liz Pulver Landscape Architect; Structural Engineer: Silman, A TYLin Company; MEP Engineer: Dagher Engineering; Geotech Engineering: GZA GeoEnvironmental; Curtain Wall/Facade: Surface Design Group; Lighting Design: Fisher Marantz Stone; Acoustics: Eremos; Spec Writing: Construction Specification Inc.; Land Surveying: Control Point Associates; IT/AV/Security: Spectra Audio Design; Expeditor/Code: William Vitacco Associates; Construction Manager: MJM Associates Construction; Owner’s Rep: Gardiner & Theobald Inc.